zzzprojects/EntityFramework-FAQ/docs/pages/faq/insert-records.md

 ### BulkInsert

 There are many solutions to insert many records in the fastest way, but the most significant and recommended solution is BulkInsert provided by [Entity Framework Extensions](http://entityframework-extensions.net/) library.
-By default, identity value are populated to make it even easier to use.
+By default, identity value is populated to make it even easier to use.

 #### Performance Comparisons